ArianGohari/neuralnet/README.md

 # Neural Network Implementation in Zig

-A simple neural network implementation from scratch in Zig
+A simple neural network implementation in Zig

 ## Features